 - Samhain: Celebrated on Halloween, Samhain means the end of summer and the beginning of winter.
 On this night, the dead are said to be able to communicate with the living in order to be with and celebrate with their families.

 So now you've had a small peek into the world of modern Wiccan witches.
-For more information on witchcraft, paganism and related topics, check out the links on the next page.
+For more information on witchcraft, paganism and related topics, check out the links below.